iguananaut/iguananaut.net/content/programming/windows-data-import.rst

 compile just fine on Windows too, with the expectation that "foo" will be resolved at link time.

 But what if "foo" isn't resolved at link time?
-On Linux this is technially no always a problem, though for programs all symbols do require to be resolved at link time so we pass ``-lext_lib`` to ``gcc``.
+On Linux this is technically no always a problem, though for programs all symbols do require to be resolved at link time so we pass ``-lext_lib`` to ``gcc``.
 However, now ``foo`` comes from a shared library, whose runtime address *cannot* be known